Work your way up the analytics ladder

 - How do companies use analytics?
 Present a case study of a large company using analytics successfully.

-Prerequisite: Data Programming in R or Data Programming in Python
+Prerequisite: Data Programming in Python

 - How can I collect, manage, and analyze social interactions among actors?
 Actors are individuals, organizations, or other collectives.